%201.png)

 -

-Develop Hi-Fiedelity Wireframes and Mockups of the prosed sketches
+Develop Hi-Fiedelity wireframes and mockups of the proposed sketches

 -

-Conduct usability tests on the overall app and identify any possible recommendations for further improvement
+Conduct usability tests on the overall app and identify recommendations for further improvement